 Topics Included in the SAT Practice Test

 Topics in the SAT practice test are also the same topics in SAT itself.
 So, the practice test for SAT also includes the following areas of knowledge.

-- Reading test consists of 5 passages with 52 multiple choice questions about the following topics:
+Reading test consists of 5 passages with 52 multiple choice questions.
+It covers the following topics:

 - U.S. or world literature